How to Make a Resume for Your First Job (+ Template)

 The skills you list in your resume should reflect what’s listed in the job description.
 For technical skills, also include your level of proficiency.
 If you’re still developing a skill, for example, you could write, “Familiar with Excel spreadsheets.”

 It’s okay if you don’t have many technical skills to list.
-A study from job site LinkedIn found that 80 percent of companies value candidates with better workplace or human skills, which can be harder to teach [1].
-The five most in-demand human skills in 2020, according to LinkedIn, were [2]:
+Workplace, or human skills, are valuable to employers and adaptable to many different kinds of work.
+The five most in-demand human skills in 2024, according to LinkedIn, were [1]:

 Build job-ready skills